Avnet/rzboard_flash_util/README.md

 # RZBoard Flash Utility

 This is a platform agnostic utility used to flash the [RZBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/rzboard-v2l/).
-It can be used to flash the eMMC with both the bootloader(s) and system image.
+This utility is used to flash the **bootloaders** to eMMC or QSPI and **system image** to eMMC.

 ## Install Python

-This utility is written in python3 with dependencies managed using pip.
+This utility is written in python3 with (minimal) dependencies managed using pip.

 ### Ubuntu Installation

 On Ubuntu, python3 and pip can be installed by running:

 ```bash
 sudo apt install -y python3 python3-pip
 ```